RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: NOTES:

-This directive will not cause the running task to be preempted.

 If the timer has not been used or the last usage of this timer was by a :ref:`InterfaceRtemsTimerFireWhen` or :ref:`InterfaceRtemsTimerServerFireWhen` directive, then the :c:macro:`RTEMS_NOT_DEFINED` error is returned.

 Restarting a cancelled after timer results in the timer being reinitiated with its previous timer service routine and interval.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within interrupt context.

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/timer/if/get-information